sbb-design-systems/lyne-components/src/elements/button/accent-button/readme.md

 ### Focus outline

 Please make sure that the focus outline appears in the correct color if the component is used on a dark background.
-You can set it by re-defining the css var on `sbb-accent-button` or any parent element:
+You can set it by re-defining the CSS var on `sbb-accent-button` or any parent element:

 ```css
 sbb-accent-button {